liqotech/liqo/README.md

 ## Roadmap

-Planned features for the next release (v0.4, expected early-January, 2022) are the following:
+Planned features for the next release (v0.4, expected mid-March, 2022) are the following:

-* Introduce a first support to Persistent Storage (PVC) on Liqo.
+* Introduce first support to Persistent Storage (PVC) on Liqo.
-* Enhance Liqo connectivty in topologies with more than two clusters.
+* Improve the resource naming to let users easily understand resources relationships.
+* Introduce the support to allow the peering of a cluster not directly accessible (i.e. behind NAT).

 ## Contributing

 All contributors are warmly welcome.
-If you want to become a new contributor, we are so happy!.
+If you want to become a new contributor, we are so happy!
 Just, before doing it, read the repo's guidelines presented on our [documentation website](https://doc.liqo.io/contributing/).

 ## Community